-As much as we know that the sun is always there, we also know that there are some cloudy days and that the sun, goes down at night.
-For an off-grid system (that is a system that is not connected to any other source of electricity from the city) you will need a way to power your appliances at night when there is no sunlight.
+Many people use solar systems more at night than they do during the day since they are home.
+An off-grid system (that is, a system that is not connected to any other source of electricity from the city) will need a way to power your appliances at night when there is no sunlight.

-For your system, you will need enough batteries to power your appliances and lighting points through the night.
-The more devices you have the more battery power you need.
+You will need enough batteries to power your appliances and lighting points through the night.
+The more devices you have, the more battery power you need.

 Solar Charge Controller

-This a device that is used to regulate the current that supplied by your solar panels to charge your batteries.
-The solar charge controller helps to prevent your batteries from being overcharged and destroyed.
+Charge Controllers regulate the current supplied by your solar panels to charge your batteries.
+The solar charge controller helps prevent your batteries from being overcharged and destroyed.